Chat with us, powered by LiveChat

 At ICMS we believe that the best learning experience combines practical and real world experience with a strong academic foundation.
 Our Work Integrated Learning (WIL) program is built into your degree and will prepare you for future success in the business world.

 We have an impressive network of industry partners.
 These leading companies provide our ICMS community with invaluable industry insight and experience.
-When it is time to embark on your professional placements, we work closely with them to find a suitable placement that is the best fit for your skills, interests and professional goals.
+When it is time to embark on your professional placement, we work closely with them to find a suitable placement that is the best fit for your skills, interests and professional goals.

-As part of your Bachelor of Business (Entrepreneurship and Innovation) journey, your professional placements could take you to a major city, regional area or regional area in Australia.
+As part of your Bachelor of Business (Entrepreneurship and Innovation) journey, your professional placement could take you to a major city, regional area or regional area in Australia.
 You could even take up a position in an international city.
 It is all part of finding the best placement for you.

 Not only is this an invaluable experience, it is also a chance to grow your professional network.
 For many of our graduates this experience introduces them to their future employers.